 For the benefit of photographic novices, masterclasses will include what kind of kit to buy to how to process your images, while those turning professional will be able to learn essential marketing skills and better understand how to make video work for them.
 You can book your masterclass when you book your tickets.

-The Super Stage has previously played host to some of the world's most famous and respected photographers, such as David Bailey, Sebastião Salgado, Rankin, Martin Parr and Don McCullin.
+The Super Stage has previously played host to some of the world's most famous and respected photographers, such as David Bailey, Sebastião Salgado, Art Wolfe and Rankin.